 $21,000 - $19,000 - $900 = $1,100 of bonus yield (after factoring the $900)

 Does this sound attractive to you as an investment, even though it is non-guaranteed?
 Of course, even if it drops to $800 per year, it’s still a cool 4% investment.

 And, Carol has the option to surrender anytime when she feel its not meeting her investment objective.

-Investors buying into “pre-loved” "resale" endowment policy sees better capital preservation.
-They are unlikely to lose much capital (if any) as the distribution cost and fees are paid early during the initial years.
+Investors buying into “pre-loved” "resale" endowment policy sees attractive capital preservation.
+They are unlikely to lose much capital (if any) as the distribution costs and fees are paid early during the initial years.

-Having mentioned the above, there is still the risk of an insurer going belly up.
+Having mentioned the above, there is still the risk of an insurer closing down.

 Current Progression in Singapore

 TEPs first landed into Singapore sometime in 2007.
 This market was largely led by TEP Pte Ltd by Jay Nasir.

 In the early days, TEPs marketed in Singapore are UK based policy.
 Hence the resale policies offered are in British pound (“GBP”) which are subjected to currency risk.